Catch The Marble in My Mouth at PhysFestNYC, January 9th and 10th

 — Quinn Bauriedel ( Co-founder of Pig Iron Theatre Company)

 The Marble in My Mouth is a fever dream play that asks: What does grief want?
-And why is it here now, in your mail slot, in your radio, singing karaoke in your living room?
+And why is it here, now, in your mail slot, humming though the radio, singing karaoke in your living room?

 The piece has an ache running through it, but it’s laced with irreverence and humor so you’re laughing while tears roll down your face.